Madame Zeno

-Madame Zeno (June 25, 1869 – April 22, 1964) was an early Aeronaut, an actor, and an entertainer famous at the turn of the 20th century for her performance of suspending from a trapeze below a parachute attached to Hot Air Balloon and cutting loose from a balloon floating back to earth while hanging from the trapeze beneath the parachute.
+Madame Zeno (June 25, 1869 – April 22, 1964) was an early aeronaut, an actor, and an entertainer famous at the turn of the 20th century for her performance of suspending from a trapeze below a parachute attached to Hot Air Balloon and cutting loose from a balloon floating back to earth while hanging from the trapeze beneath the parachute.

-Aka: Mademoiselle, Mme., M'lle, and Madame Alice Zeno

-Early years
+Early life

 Lucy Alice Huonker (Americanized Hunger) was born 25 June 1869 in Blairsville, Pennsylvania.
 Lucy was the only child born to Martian A Huonker of Germany and Lucy Curry of Pennsylvania.
-Her parents did not marry and Lucy was raised by her Grandmother Nancy Curry.
+Her parents did not marry, and Lucy was raised by her Grandmother Nancy Curry.
 Lucy made her first appearance in the News as a young girl.
 When she was just 15 Lucy and her friend Annie Miller hopped on a train, the Philadelphia Express, heading east along the tracks behind her grandma's house.
-The two runaways were reported and a telegraph was sent ahead to the police in Johnstown, Pennsylvania where the two were taken into custody.
+The two runaways were reported, and a telegraph was sent ahead to the police in Johnstown, Pennsylvania where the two were taken into custody.
 Annie's father retrieved the two girls the following day.